Skip to main content

 The Curriculum and Instruction program is non-licensure and MTELs are not required for program completion.
 Please note: The Curriculum and Instruction program does not lead to a Professional License.

-Tell me more about Merrimack’s Master’s in Curriculum and Instruction!
+Learn more about Merrimack’s M.Ed. in Curriculum and Instruction.

-What Skills Will You Develop With M.Ed. in Curriculum and Instruction?
+What Skills Will You Develop With a M.Ed. in Curriculum and Instruction?

 The core of our program emphasizes social justice and the role that education plays in a democratic, pluralistic, and complex society.
 Required courses for all students are as follows: